JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/soapy-control.png?raw=true)

 Qt-DAB obviously supports:
- * reading and writing ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with inputrate 2048000.
-NEW is the ability of Qt-DAB to generate "sdr" type files with a size  **larger than 4 Gb**, their type is BW64.
+ * reading and writing ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with fixed inputrate 2048000.
+Qt-DAB generates such files.
+NEW is the ability of Qt-DAB to generate this type of file with a size  **larger than 4 Gb**, their type is BW64.
 Obviously Qt-DAB has the ability to read such files back.

 ![6.8](/res/read_me/riff-reader-large.png?raw=true)
 ![6.8](/res/read_me/riff-reader-small.png?raw=true)